I Wonder Why

 "I Wonder Why" is a doo-wop song, written by Melvin Anderson with lyrics by Ricardo Weeks.
 The song was first recorded by Dion and the Belmonts.

 Background

 It is sung from the point of view of a man telling his girlfriend that he loves her but does not know why.
-The song is noted for Carlo Mastrangelo bass part.
+The song is noted for Carlo Mastrangelo's bass part.

 Chart performance

-"I Wonder Why" was released as Laurie Records' first single, (number 3013), and was the group's first national pop chart hit, in 1958.
-The song went to number 22 on the Hot 100.
+"I Wonder Why" was released as Laurie Records' first single (number 3013), and was the group's first national pop chart hit, in 1958.
+The song went to No. 22 on the Hot 100.

+In popular culture

+Nicolas Cage did a cover version of the song in the film Peggy Sue Got Married (1986).

+The song was also used in the pilot episode of The Sopranos, in a scene where Tony Soprano gleefully chases Alex Mahaffey with Christopher's car through a parking lot.

+In the movie Christine (1983), the song is played by Christine to let Arnie know that she forgave him.